dkivaranovic/kaggledays-recruit/README.md

 Run the following scripts in the given order to obtain Keras predictions for the validations set, for the test set and the submission file: *KERAS_01_CV.py*, *KERAS_01_LB.py* and *KERAS_01_SUB.py*.

-Run *weighted_average_SUB.py* for a weighted average of the Lightgbm and Keras solution.
+Run *weighted_average_SUB.py* for a weighted average of the Lightgbm and Keras model.

 Performance of the models: